Angelo Tumino

 His debut novel Invasione negata ("Denied Invasion") had a great success.
 Published in 2010, the book sold 50,000 copies, and was noted for its stark depiction of the relationship of Italians and foreigners in the slums of large cities.
-The author was accused of racism, and had to be escorted by police during subsequent presentations and conferences.

 Tumino worked for several years as a gondoliere in Venice, which provided the setting for American Gondolier (2012).

 In 2014 he wrote a novel about Silvio Berlusconi titled L'Invincibile.

+In 2023 Tumino made his debut as a singer-songwriter with the single "Re di Roma" dedicated to the Roma footballer Francesco Totti.